

 • The Australian Government RTP Scholarships are tenable at Flinders University for up to two years for a Masters degree by research, subject to satisfactory progress.
 Periods of study already undertaken towards the degree will be deducted from the maximum period of tenure.

-Masters by Research students are not eligible for an extension.
+Masters by Research students RTP Stipends are not eligible for an extension.

-The period of support will be extended by the length of time of approved intermission/suspension and/or sick leave (longer than 10 days and up to 60 working days with a certificate) and/or maternity leave and/or paternity leave.
+The period of support will be extended by the length of time of approved intermission/suspension and/or sick leave (longer than 10 University business days and up to 60 University business days with a certificate) and/or parental leave and/or partner leave.
 Annual leave does not extend the period of support.
-Sick leave under 10 days does not extend the period of support.
+Sick leave under 10 University business days does not extend the period of support.

 2.3 Eligibility for RTP Stipend